gao-hongnan/omniverse/omniverse/computer_science/type_theory/03-subsumption.md

 In other words, consider without loss of generality that $\mathcal{T}_1$ has $N$ functionalities (methods), $f_1, f_2, \ldots, f_N$, then $\mathcal{T}_2$ also have these $N$ functionalities (methods), $f_1, f_2, \ldots, f_N$ or more.

+### Connection to Liskov Substitution Principle

+The subsumption criterion is closely related to the Liskov Substitution Principle (LSP).
+The LSP emphasizes that a subtype should not only fulfill the structural requirements of its supertype but also adhere to its behavioral expectations.

+The LSP, by requiring that objects of a superclass be replaceable with objects of its subclasses without affecting the correctness of the program, inherently sets the stage for the behavioral compatibility and preservation of semantics criterion in the subsumption criterion.

 ### Reflexivity, Transivity and Antisymmetry